Prukutu/AOES-CLIM-Python-and-Prog/_episodes/02-numpy.md

 > it shows the element with index `[0, 0]` in the upper left corner
 > rather than the lower left.
 > This is consistent with the way mathematicians draw matrices
-> but different from the Cartesian coordinates.
+> but different from the Cartesian coordinates you may have learned in
+> geometry class, and typically use when you make plots.
 > The indices are (row, column) instead of (column, row) for the same reason,
 > which can be confusing when plotting data.
 {: .callout}